AlonsoK28/xa-bootswatch/README.md

 ## Hot to compile

-Compile all themes using `grunt swatch --force`
+Compile all themes using command `grunt swatch --force`

-Compile specify theme using `grunt swatch:xa-minty --force`
+Compile specify theme using command `grunt swatch:xa-minty --force`

+## Publish new and update themes

+- Create folder theme into `dist`
+  - example: `xa-modern`

+- Add file `_bootswatch.scss` and `_variables.scss` to folder theme and modify his content if its neccesary

+- Compile theme using command `grunt swatch:xa-modern --force`

+- Update `package` version and publish using command `npm publish` (don't forget to `log in` if necessary)

 <p align="center">
   <img width="200" height="200" src="https://bootswatch.com/_assets/img/logo-dark.svg">